 BLOG: I love writing about my jewellery-making adventures and processes and will add blog posts to this website for your entertainment and amusement.

 And the Huguenots?
 In 1685, following the revocation of the Edict of Nantes, my Gt Gt Gt Gt Gt Gt Grandfather escaped persecution and probable death in France, by being smuggled across the English Channel hidden in a hamper with his brother.
 He was one of the first "refugees" and ended up in Spitalfields.
-His Granddaughter's 1776 diary is my starting point for short Blog explorations covering her daily life, her world, family history and reflections on past, present and future.
-See link here: www.huguenotgirl.com where you can also sign up for blog updates.
+His Granddaughter's 1776 diary is my starting point for exploring her life and times.

 In another part of our daily lives, we offer an Airbnb room here in Faringdon - and we have recently become "Superhosts"!